PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

 ---
-title: Öğretici - bir grup RBAC ve Azure PowerShell kullanarak Azure kaynaklarına erişim | Microsoft Docs
+title: Tutorial - Grant a group access to Azure resources using RBAC and Azure PowerShell
-description: Rol tabanlı erişim denetimi (RBAC) ve Azure PowerShell kullanarak Azure kaynaklarını bir grup erişimi vermeyi öğreneceksiniz.
+description: Learn how to grant a group access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon